stevana/stateful-pbt-with-fakes/README-unprocessed.md

 specification is correct, without having to do the proving work.
 For example in the sorting example you can simply generate a random input list and then compare the output of your sorting function with the one in the standard library (which is likely to be correct).
-As programs get more complicted the ratio of effort saved by merely testing, as opposed to proving, increases.
+As programs get more complicated the ratio of effort saved by merely testing, as opposed to proving, increases.
 In fact for bigger programs the effort involved in proving correctness is simply too high for it to be practical (this is an active area of research).
 Given all this, I hope that you can start to see why this idea excited John.

-While John was working on this idea, Koen Claessen, another member of the Functional Programing group, [stuck his head](https://youtu.be/x4BNj7mVTkw?t=289) into John's office and asked what he was doing.
+While John was working on this idea, Koen Claessen, another member of the Functional Programming group, [stuck his head](https://youtu.be/x4BNj7mVTkw?t=289) into John's office and asked what he was doing.
 Koen got excited as well and came back the next day with his improved version of John's code.
-There was some things that Koen hadn't thought about, so John iterated on his code and so it went back and forth for a week until the first implementation of property-based testing was written and not long afterwards they publised the paper [*QuickCheck: A Lightweight Tool for Random Testing of Haskell Programs*](https://www.cs.tufts.edu/~nr/cs257/archive/john-hughes/quick.pdf) (ICFP 2000).
+There was some things that Koen hadn't thought about, so John iterated on his code and so it went back and forth for a week until the first implementation of property-based testing was written and not long afterwards they published the paper [*QuickCheck: A Lightweight Tool for Random Testing of Haskell Programs*](https://www.cs.tufts.edu/~nr/cs257/archive/john-hughes/quick.pdf) (ICFP 2000).
 I think it's worth stressing the *lightweight tool* part from the